Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Introduction
 This python code is intended to automate/make easier the data extraction and cropping of satellite data from the netherlands space office (NSO).
-NSO provides free satellite images from the Netherlands, a downside however is that the NSO provides a very large region and as such a very large data file.
+NSO provides free satellite images from the Netherlands, but a downside however is that the NSO provides very large regions and as such a very large data size files.
-This leads to a unnecessary large amount of data especially if you only want to study a smaller specific region.
+This leads to a unnecessary large amount of data especially if you only want to study a smaller specific region and as such cropping is needed.

-This python code crops a selected region out of the original satellite image based on a geojson, provided that the selected region is smaller than the original file.
-And then saves this cropped image thus reducing the unnecessary saved data.
+If you only need a few satellite files the data portal of the NSO should be enough: [https://www.satellietdataportaal.nl/](https://www.satellietdataportaal.nl/).
+Although you still need to crop the satellite image by hand.

+Depending on your purpose however, for example machine learning, you want to have as much satellite images (in a time series) and automate as possible, for which this python code is also intended.

+This python code does the following steps, which can be done in a loop.
+1. Searches the NSO for satellite images which contain the selected area.
+Parameters can used for how strict this containment should be.
+2. Crops the satellite image, found in step 1, to the selected area.
-A option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) of the cropped region.
+3. A option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) or normalisation of the cropped region.
-Also a option is for relative multidate normalisation is included for atmospheric correction.
+4. Saves the cropped satellite image to a .tif file with A option to also save it as a geopandas dataframe.

 This image gives a illustration:
 ![Alt text](example.png?raw=true "Title")